raulpy271/data-structures/README.md

-# Creating an dynamic array
+# Implementing data-structures in C langauge